prachi762/Warehouse_Robot/README.md

 - Greedy follows the heuristic only, so it can be fast but suboptimal.
 - A* combines actual energy used so far with heuristic estimate of remaining energy.

-## 10. Notes for demo

-For your presentation/demo, the strongest comparison is:

-- BFS
-- UCS
-- Greedy + H1
-- Greedy + H2
-- A* + H1
-- A* + H2

-This clearly shows the effect of both heuristics and why A* is the most suitable algorithm for the warehouse problem.